-When joining an online scratch card site, its common knowledge that you need to be 18 years of over.
-But when getting a traditional style paper-based scratch card from a store the age limit is only 16.
-This could be viewed as a little inconsistent and there has now been a call for the age limit to be increased.
+When joining an online scratch card site, it’s common knowledge that you must be 18 years or over.
+But when getting a traditional style paper-based scratch card from a store, the age limit is only 16.
+This could be viewed as a little inconsistent, and there has now been a call for the age limit to be increased.

-Philip Davies who is an MP has lobbied for years to the House of Commons that scratch cards should only be purchased by people over 18.
-His constituency covers Denholme and Cullingworth and he was very strong in his views.
+Philip Davies who is an MP has lobbied for years to the House of Commons that people should only purchase scratch cards over 18.
+His constituency covers Denholme and Cullingworth, and he was very strong in his views.
 He believes it should be looked at as a matter of priority to get the age restrictions to be consistent amongst all forms of gambling.

 Mims Davies (Minister in the Department for Digital) quoted in February 2019:

 “Yes.
 We need to be very clear that gambling starts at 18.
 We are very clear that where people are connected to their communities and they want to support causes in appropriate ways – it’s not to stop people from having fun, but it’s also to protect those most vulnerable people.
 That’s where the Government needs to step in.”

 The concern with this is, will those people then try to create online accounts fraudulently?
 There are so many gambling sites out there these days.

 Of course, there are measures in place by gaming operators to avoid this.
 Many of these have been drastically enhanced after regulators cracked down heavily on the industry.
 The 2018/19 report from the Gambling Commission lists over 160 investigations.
 This resulted in fines made to providers of £19.6 million pounds.